South Philadelphia Sports Complex: Sports Complex Special Services District

 Primary areas of supportive improvements include attention to traffic calming, directional signage, and orderly traffic patterns and flows, removal of an abundance of excess curbside street and sidewalk trash and debris with dedicated cleaning teams (other than normal City provided services), street tree care for over a thousand trees, landscape beautification of several public medial areas and walkways, recreational facility upgrades, upgrades to street lighting and traffic light enhancements, public safety initiatives, conducts special community events, attends public and civil meetings, circulates a calendar and newsletters, and provides announcements of high traffic events scheduled at the Complex so neighbors can plan family events and travel with knowledge of conditions in advance.

 The boundary of the Special District is bounded by Oregon Avenue to the north, 7th Street to the east, I-95 to the south, and 20th Street to the west.
-It includes the neighborhoods of Packer Park, Philadelphia, Pennsylvania M.A.R.C.O Marconi Plaza, Philadelphia, Pennsylvania that are represented on the board by four neighborhood districts.
+It includes the Philadelphia neighborhoods of Packer Park and Marconi Plaza that are represented on the board by four neighborhood districts.

-The Special District does not include the "Xfinity Live!" dining entertainment built on the former site of the Spectrum Arena.
-The impact of traffic and patrons have raised concerns by the adjacent neighborhood community and the parkland of FDR Park seeking to have a mechanism to deal with it in an organized structure, similar to the SCSSD.
+The Special District does not include the "Stateside Live!" dining entertainment built on the former site of the Spectrum Arena.
+The impact of traffic and patrons has raised concerns by the adjacent neighborhood community and the parkland of FDR Park, which is seeking to have a mechanism to deal with it in an organized structure, similar to the SCSSD.